 - 4 Understanding the Fly Line’s Taper

 Without the proper fly line, a fly rod is practically useless.
-But when it is paired with a line that has the right weight and taper, the fly rod and its reel comes alive on the hand, and casting feels almost effortless.
+But when it is paired with a line that has the right weight and taper, the rod and its fly reel comes alive on the hand so casting feels almost effortless.

-The problem is that if you’re new to the sport of fly fishing, choosing the right fly line can be a very frustrating task, especially if you get it wrong.
-Your casting will suffer, your fly will flop, and the fish will spook.
+If you’re new to the sport of fly fishing, choosing the right fly line can be a very frustrating task especially if you get it wrong.
+Your casting may suffer, your fly may flop, and the fish may be spooked.

 So, to help you with your fly fishing journey, this article introduces you to the basics of fly lines — how they’re constructed, the different styles available, the concept of tapers, and how to choose the proper line weight to match your rod.